MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

     - **Let team owners override who can manage tags**: When you turn on this setting, team owners can set whether team members can create and manage tags within a team and the value of the **Tags are managed by** setting is the default value for each team.
 If you turn off this setting, the **Tags are managed by** setting can't be changed per team.
     - **Suggested default tags**: Use this to add a set of default tags.
 You can add up to 25 tags, and each tag can contain a maximum of 25 characters.
 Team owners and members (if the feature is enabled for them) can use these suggestions, add to them, or create a new set of tags.
-    - **Let custom tags be created**: Turn this on to let people add tags other than the suggested default tags that you set.
-If this is turned off, people can only use the default tags.
+    - **Let custom tags be created**: Turn on this setting to let people add tags other than the suggested default tags that you set.
+If this is turned off, people can only use the suggested default tags.
+If you turn this off, make sure that you add one or more default tags.

 ## Manage custom tags settings for a team